refreshav/www/content/event/cc/course-2018.md

 Teen mentors:

 * Anna is one of our teen mentors.
 She is an experienced Scratcher, star student, and avid Girl Guider.
+Besides coding, Anna loves Harry Potter, Star Wars and musical theatre.

 * Nia is a veteran of the Creative Computing course as well as a mentor of our Creative Computing camp in 2017.
 Technically proficient in the world of Scratch, she brings amazing design skills to Scratch project work.